SafwanLjd/PyEgyBest/README.md

 # PyEgyBest

-This is a Selenium-less Python Library that allows you to interact with the EgyBest
+This is a Selenium-less Python Library that allows you to interact with EgyBest

 ## Installation